Baptism by the Holy Spirit

 Luke 1:41, in which Elizabeth was filled with the Holy Spirit to pronounce a great blessing upon Mary.

-Luke 1:67: And his [John's] father Zacharias was filled with the Holy Spirit to prophesy of the ministry of Yeshua, pronounce a blessing upon Him and worship God.
+Luke 1:67: And his [John's] father Zacharias was filled with the Holy Spirit to prophesy of the ministry of Jesus, pronounce a blessing upon Him and worship God.

 Acts 2:4: On the Day of Pentecost, 4. they were all filled with the Holy Spirit and began to speak with other tongues, as the Spirit was giving them utterance.

-Acts 4:8: Then Peter, filled with the Holy Spirit, spoke boldly of Yeshua and the culpability in Yeshua's crucifixion of his listeners, who had recently arrested him and were now challenging him.
+Acts 4:8: Then Peter, filled with the Holy Spirit, spoke boldly of Jesus and the culpability in Jesus' crucifixion of his listeners, who had recently arrested him and were now challenging him.

 Acts 4:31: And when they [Peter and his companions] had prayed, the place where they had gathered together was shaken, and they were all filled with the Holy Spirit and began to speak the word of God with boldness.